-Quality standards inform care providers and organizations about what high-quality health care looks like.
+Quality standards inform care providers and organizations about what high-quality health care looks like for aspects of care that have been deemed a priority for quality improvement in the province.
 They are based on the best available evidence.

-They also include indicators to help care providers and organizations assess the quality of care they are delivering, and to identify gaps and areas for improvement.
-These indicators measure process, structure, and outcomes.
+They also include indicators to help clinicians and organizations assess the quality of care they are delivering, and to identify gaps and areas for improvement.
+These indicators measure processes, structures, and outcomes.

-In addition, tools and resources to support care providers and organizations in their quality improvement efforts accompany each quality standard.
+In addition, tools and resources to support clinicians and organizations in their quality improvement efforts accompany each quality standard.

-For more information on how to use quality standards, contact qualitystandards@hqontario.ca.
+For more information on how to use quality standards, contact qualitystandards@hgontario.ca.